rday45/flask-web-server/README.md

 }
 ```

-an unsuccessful request may involve trying to change the category to one that is invalid.
-If so the reponse would be th efollowing:
+An unsuccessful request may involve trying to change the category to one that is invalid.
+If so, the reponse would be the following:

 ```JSON
 {